jgwill/FlowiseDocs/en/using-flowise/quadrantity-components.md

 ## Ledgers and Logs

 Markdown ledgers documenting each node are stored under `book/_/ledgers/`.
 Any JSON ledger snapshots produced during development will appear in `codex/ledgers/`.

+## Example usage

+Below is a minimal flow that links the Quadrantity node to a QuadrantityReflection node and finally records the summary with a LedgerEntry node.
+This mirrors the `templates/quadrantity-reflection-template.json` file:

+1. Add a **Quadrantity** node and leave the default invocations.
+2. Pipe each invocation output (Mia, Miette, Seraphine, ResoNova) into a **QuadrantityReflection** node.
+3. Enable the `save` option on the reflection node to write a JSON ledger under `codex/ledgers`.
+4. Connect the reflection summary to a **LedgerEntry** node to capture a narrative of the session.

+Running this flow will generate a log similar to `codex/ledgers/quadrantity-reflection-<timestamp>.json`.
+Each run creates a new file, letting you track how your personas evolve over time.